ATP Candidate Portal

 The Process of Analytic Training: It is cognitive and affective, informative and transformative, developing and deepening.
 Upon certification as an analyst, each person will have an appreciation of the symbolic attitude within the interactive field of analysis and a working understanding of transference dynamics within the analytic relationship.
 All graduating analysts will be different than when they began training.

 Class sizes are small, held in our beautiful smart conference room in the historic Monadnock building.
 Click here to take a virtual tour.

-Admission to the Analyst Training Program Admission to the Analyst Training Program is on the basis of the applicant’s personal maturity, psychological readiness and academic ability to successfully engage professional training for the practice of Jungian psychoanalysis.
-Specific criteria include:
+Admission to the Analyst Training Program: Applications for the Analyst Training Program are accepted any time up to the January 15 deadline for admission the following September.
+The Admissions Committee reviews and assesses all applicants on the basis of their personal maturity, psychological readiness, and academic ability to successfully engage professional training for the practice of Jungian psychoanalysis.
+Admissions requirements, which must be fulfilled by the application deadline, include:

 2. A basic knowledge of Analytical Psychology through reading and lectures;

 3. Clinical experience practicing long-term psychotherapy beyond licensure;